Bikeman868/Prius/Prius.SQLite/readme.md

 * MariaDB was the weakest link in our system performance and reliability by far.
 After many efforts to make it work reliably at high load we decided that we had to switch to something else.
-After some research I decided that SqLite might be the answer and wanted to try it, but I also wanted to leave open the option to switch to something else later if it wasn't the right solution.
+After some research I decided that SQLite might be the answer and wanted to try it, but I also wanted to leave open the option to switch to something else later if it wasn't the right solution.

-I decided the best way forwards was to build a driver for Prius that would use SqLite for storage and allow 'stored procedures' to be written in C#.
+I decided the best way forwards was to build a driver for Prius that would use SQLite for storage and allow 'stored procedures' to be written in C#.
 I put 'stored procedures' in quotes because they are not stored, they are written in C# and compiled into the application, but they perform the same function as stored procedures.
-Building a Prius driver for SqLite and re-creating my stored procedures in C# meant that there were no changes at all to the application and I can switch between SqLite, MariaDB, MySQL and SQL Server just through configuration changes.
+Building a Prius driver for SQLite and re-creating my stored procedures in C# meant that there were no changes at all to the application and I can switch between SQLite, MariaDB, MySQL and SQL Server just through configuration changes.

 This solution was a good fir for my rather unusual situation.
 These are some other scenarios in which I think this solution might also be a good fit:

-* If you want to use SqLite for performance and stability but also keep an option open to move up to a client/server model later.
+* If you want to use SQLite for performance and stability but also keep an option open to move up to a client/server model later.

 * You have an application that needs to run in both enterprise and stand alone configurations.
 In this case you can configure it to connect to a database like Oracle or MySQL and put business logic into stored procedures for enterprise configurations.
-For the stand-alone deployment scenario configure Pruis to use SqLite and ship a DLL containing the 'stored procedures' written in C#.
+For the stand-alone deployment scenario configure Pruis to use SQLite and ship a DLL containing the 'stored procedures' written in C#.
 In this case the same compiled binaries will work for both scenarios.

-* I am planning to add the ability to store procedures in the SqLite database, and to have these compiled and cached at runtime.
+* I am planning to add the ability to store procedures in the SQLite database, and to have these compiled and cached at runtime.
 This will bring back the usual advantages of stored procedures.

-* During devlopment and testing you might find it more convenient to use SqLite (just delete the database file and it will be re-created next time you run the application).
+* During devlopment and testing you might find it more convenient to use SQLite (just delete the database file and it will be re-created next time you run the application).
 You can still deploy in production using a client/server database like SQL Server.